-We met Diane Magers a few years ago and were immediately impressed by her passion to promote the field of Customer Experience in the world.
+I met Diane Magers a few years ago and was immediately impressed by her passion to promote the field of Customer Experience in the world.
 As interim CEO for the Customer Experience Professionals Association, Diane speaks and conducts workshops all over the world to help transform CX strategy into action.
 Diane earned a Masters in Clinical Psychology and a Masters of Business Administration.
-She is a Certified Customer Experience Professional (CCXP), and holds certifications in Voice of Customer, Customer Experience Management, Net Promoter Score and CX Design and Innovation.
+She is a Certified Customer Experience Professional (CCXP) and holds certifications in Voice of Customer, Customer Experience Management, Net Promoter Score and CX Design and Innovation.

-Diane is a passionate, experienced Customer Experience executive, change agent and sherpa for new and developing customer-obsessed leaders.
+Diane is a passionate, experienced Customer Experience executive, change agent and sherpa for new and developing customer obsessed leaders.
 She believes that brands who win choose to focus on the human and emotional elements of business.
-We hope you enjoy reading Diane’s take on everything CX as much as we did having our coffee chat with her!
+I hope you enjoy reading Diane’s take on everything CX as much as I did having a coffee chat with her.

 In the case of moving from data to insights and action, use design thinking to find the right problem to solve.
 Once I discovered the power of design techniques and tools to help an organization move from charts and graphs… it was amazing to watch how the approach and the outcome changed.
 People were designing for human needs and emotion not just fixing or band-aiding a problem.
 To obtain this skill, check out Design Thinking techniques such as Luma Institute, Ideo, or dSchool of Design.
 Learn a few techniques and try them out.
 It will change how you think about experience and the work you do.